InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 See commit [commit 212cae5](https://github.com/InsightSoftwareConsortium/ITK/commit/212cae522d8451ea089c41f8a151279e1dd17042) for details.

-With ITK 5.3, the `GetNumberOfWeights()` member functions of `itk::BSplineBaseTransform` and `itk::BSplineInterpolationWeightFunction` are replaced by static constexpr data members named `NumberOfWeights`.
+With ITK 5.3, the `GetNumberOfWeights()` member functions of `itk::BSplineBaseTransform` and `itk::BSplineInterpolationWeightFunction` are replaced by static constexpr data members named `NumberOfWeights`, and the `GetSupportSize()` member function of `itk::BSplineInterpolationWeightFunction` is replaced by a static constexpr data member named `SupportSize`.

 Consolidated Vector Filter
 --------------------------